How Together AI works

 Creating API Key

-Go directly to Together AI Console to create a new API Key.
+Together AI Account is required to create API Key.

 - Create an account at api.together.ai or log in if you have one already